-The Committee annually reviews the performance and compensation of the Chief Executive Officer based on the assessment of his past performance and its expectation of his future contributions to the Company's performance.
-Alan J. Dabbiere has served as the Company's Chief Executive Officer since 1990.
-In 1998, Mr. Dabbiere's base salary was set at \$150,000, which the Committee believes to be a reasonable salary.
+The Committee annually reviews the performance and compensation of the Chairman of the Board of Directors based on the assessment of his past performance and its expectation of his future contributions to the Company's performance.
+Alan J. Dabbiere has served as the Company's Chairman of the Board since February 1998.
+In 1999, Mr. Dabbiere's base salary as Chairman of the Board and Chief Executive Officer was set at \$150,000.
+The Committee believes the compensation paid to Mr. Dabbiere was reasonable.